tejaskannan/smart-tv-keyboard-leakage/README.md

 Sequence Type: STANDARD
 Number of splits: 10
 ```
 The result is in a file called `samsung_passwords.json` stored in the same directory.
 This file contains the serialized move count sequences.
 To ensure this process was successful, you can compare this file to the same file we have included in the Google Drive folder.
-The command below makes this comparison.
+The command below makes this comparison (run this from within the `smarttvleakage` folder).
 The expectation is no difference (i.e., the command prints nothing).
 ```
-diff -w <PATH-TO-BOX>/subject-a/samsung_passwords.json <PATH-TO-GDRIVE>/user-study/subject-a/samsung_passwords.json
+diff -w ../user-study/subject-a/samsung_passwords.json ../supplementary/user-study/subject-a/samsung_passwords.json
 ```
 The output file names will change when you change the input video.
 For instance, if you process the `appletv_passwords.mp4` file, the output files will be named `appletv_passwords.json` and `appletv_passwords_labels.json`.
 We emphasize that the code will classifies the TV type based on the audio profile and does not use the TV name specified in the file path.

 We note that both subjects `g` and `j` have two password recording files for the Samsung TV.
 This split happened as a result of the subject needing to pause during the experiment.
 On these users, you can process each video individually.
 Then, you can merge the move count sequence files using the script `scripts/passwords/merge_password_extractions.py`.
 The command below shows an example.
 ```
-python merge_password_extractions.py --extracted-paths <PATH-TO-BOX>/subject-g/samsung_passwords_part_0.json <PATH-TO-BOX>/subject-g/samsung_passwords_part_1.json --output-path <PATH-TO-BOX>/subject-g/samsung_passwords.json
+python merge_password_extractions.py --extracted-paths ../../user-study/subject-g/samsung_passwords_part_0.json ../../user-study/subject-g/samsung_passwords_part_1.json --output-path ../../user-study/subject-g/samsung_passwords.json
 ```
 You should then use the resulting file during the string recovery phase.

 If you have access to an AppleTV or a Samsung Smart TV, you can supply your own video recordings to this phase.
 For Samsung TVs, you may provide any example of typing into the default keyboard (e.g., typing a WiFi password).
 On Apple TVs, we execute the attack on the keyboard used when entering passwords (e.g., logging into an Apple ID).
 You should take a video using a camera pointed at the TV.
 The TV must be audible during the recording.
 We note that the audio extraction might display some errors due to changes in the recording environment.
 You will need to list the true typed strings in a file with the name `<experiment-name>_labels.json` placed in the same folder as the video.
 This `json` file has a single key called `labels` which holds a list of the true typed strings in the order they appear in the recording.
-See the file `<PATH-TO-GDRIVE>/user-study/subject-a/samsung_passwords_labels.json` for an example.
+See the file `smart-tv-keyboard-leakage/supplementary/user-study/subject-a/samsung_passwords_labels.json` (in the supplementary materials) for an example.

 ## String Recovery
 The folder `smarttvleakage/search/smarttvsearch` contains the code related to string recovery.
 This code is written in Java for efficiency reasons.
 Overall, this module uses the extracted move count sequences to discover the likely typed strings.

 In the remainder of this section, you should navigate into the `smarttvleakage/search/smarttvsearch` directory.
-We continue the example of processing Samsung passwords from `subject-a` and assumes the relevant files are in the downloaded Box folder (e.g., `<PATH-TO-BOX>/subject-a/samsung_passwords.json`).
+We continue the example of processing Samsung passwords from `subject-a` and assumes the relevant files are in the downloaded Box folder (e.g., `user-study/subject-a/samsung_passwords.json`).
 You can change the input file for the recovery program by, for example, referencing one of the benchmarks or user study examples in the downloaded Google Drive directory.
 The first five are required and the remaining are optional.

 The recovery process will terminate upon reaching either the correct string or making the maximum number of guesses.
-The correct strings for each experiment are in the Google Drive folder at paths of the form `<PATH-TO-GDRIVE>/user-st
-udy/subject-a/<experiment-name>_labels.json`.
-For example, the path for the Samsung passwords for `subject-a` is `<PATH-TO-GDRIVE>/user-study/subject-a/samsung_passwords_labels.json`.
-Before executing the string recovery, you must copy the labels into the `<PATH-TO-BOX>/subject-<N>/` directories.
+The correct strings for each experiment are in the Google Drive folder at paths of the form `supplementary/user-study/subject-a/<experiment-name>_labels.json`.
+For example, the path for the Samsung passwords for `subject-a` is `supplementary/user-study/subject-a/samsung_passwords_labels.json`.
+Before executing the string recovery, you must copy the labels into the `user-study/subject-<N>/` directories in the root directory.
 The recovery program expects the labels file to be in the same folder as the `json` file containing the move count sequences.

 The file `SearchRunner.java` contains the entry point into the search process.
 This program takes the following command line arguments.

 1. `--input-file`: Path to the `json` file containing the move count sequences (e.g., `samsung_passwords.json`)
 2. `--output-file`: Path to the `json` file in which to save the results.
 You should name the file `recovered_<INPUT-FILE-NAME>.json` (e.g., `recovered_credit_card_details.json`).
 For passwords, you should also specify the prior (see argument `3`) in the output file name (e.g., `recovered_samsung_passwords_phpbb.json`).
 3. `--password-prior`: Path to the prior distribution of passwords to use during the search.
-We use either `<PATH-TO-GDRIVE>/dictionaries/phpbb.db` or `<PATH-TO-GDRIVE>/dictionaries/rockyou-5gram.db` in our experiments.
+We use either `supplementary/dictionaries/phpbb.db` or `supplementary/dictionaries/rockyou-5gram.db` in our experiments.
 4. `--english-prior`: Path to the prior distribution of English words to use during the search.
-We use `<PATH-TO-GDRIVE>/dictionaries/wikipedia.db` in our experiments.
+We use `supplementary/dictionaries/wikipedia.db` in our experiments.
 5. `--zip-prior`: Path to a text file containing valid ZIP codes.
-We use `<PATH-TO-GDRIVE>/dictionaries/zip_codes.txt` in our experiments.
+We use `supplementary/dictionaries/zip_codes.txt` in our experiments.
 6. `--ignore-directions`: An *optional* flag indicating the search should ignore any inferred directions.
 You should prefix the output file name with `no_directions_` (e.g., `no_directions_recovered_samsung_passwords_phpbb.json`).
 7. `--ignore-suboptimal`: An *optional* flag telling the search to ignore possible suboptimal movements (useful for speeding up large benchmarks).
 8. `--force-suggestions`: An *optional* flag to force the search to use keyboards with suggestions.
 You should name the output file `forced_recovered_<INPUT-FILE-NAME>.json` (e.g., `forced_recovered_web_searches.json`).